AngheloAlf/APL/docs/010 - Inheritance.md

 When inheriting from multiples classes, it is recommended to use the `Class::method();` syntax.
 But the `super->method(/*params*/);` one will work too (but take care when using it).

-Just for clarification, there is no "variable member override".
+Just for clarification, there is no "attribute override".

 ## Special methods